How to Expand RAID 5 Array Partitions in 2021 [New]

 Remember to back up data on RAID 5 with reliable Server backup software in advance.
 Here you can apply EaseUS Todo Backup Enterprise to effectively back up everything on your RAID 5 disk volumes within only a few simple clicks.

 Here, we take Dell and Intel as examples to show you how to upgrade RAID 5 disks' capacity by adding a new drive.
-You may follow the video tutorial or the step-by-step guide below for help:
+If your Server vendors are not Dell, please contact your vendors for help.